 When these “big rigs” collide with a passenger car or truck, the devastation that follows almost always befalls the drivers and passengers of the smaller vehicles.

 The Federal Motor Carrier Safety Administration (FMCSA), which regulates large commercial trucks and buses in our country, says there were 3,601 non-fatal accidents and 96 fatal accidents in Georgia in 2010 involving large trucks.
 These wrecks caused 2,169 injuries.
 Driver violations cited by the FMCSA in large truck accidents in Georgia in 2009 include failure to yield, driving while intoxicated, and “willful reckless driving.”

 The Mann Law Firm helps Macon and Middle Georgia residents who have been injured in commercial truck accidents obtain the compensation they deserve.
 Truck accident cases are much more complex than car accident cases.
-If you have been injured, or a member of your family has been killed in a collision with a transfer truck in the Macon area, contact the Mann Law Firm truck accident attorney today at (478) 742-3381 or through our online form for a free initial consultation about your legal options.
+If you have been injured, or a member of your family has been killed in a collision with a transfer truck in Georgia, contact Macon truck accident attorney today at (888) 332-5207 or through our online form for a free initial consultation about your legal options.

 FMCSA says driver violations were cited in 3,215 fatal truck accidents in the U.S. and in 133 fatal truck accidents in Georgia.

 Truck Accidents in Georgia